digitalrebar/provision/doc/faq-troubleshooting.rst

 .. _rs_ubuntu_local_repo:

-Booting Ubunutu Without External Access
+Booting Ubuntu Without External Access
 ---------------------------------------

 Default Ubuntu ISOs will attempt to check internet repositories, this can cause problems during provisioning if your environment does not have outbound access.